Murder of Albert Hale: Trial of James Coddington

 Born on March 22, 1972, James Allen Coddington came from a family of nine children, and when he was a toddler, Coddington's mother went to prison for an unspecified offence for nearly the first eight years of Coddington's life.
 Coddington's father, who took care of Coddington during his wife's incarceration, was reportedly an alcoholic who often put alcohol inside the baby bottles of Coddington, and he also severely abused Coddington, beating him and sometimes drawing blood.
 Coddington's father would often spend the money received from welfare assistance on alcohol, forcing Coddington and his siblings to live off scraps from the dumpster outside fast food restaurants.
 Later, Coddington's father abandoned him when he was seven, and Coddington, who was placed under foster care, gradually went astray and got addicted to drugs from a young age.
 Before his involvement in the murder, Coddington has five other felony convictions from 1990 and 1991 on charges of burglary and unauthorized use of a motor vehicle.

-Conviction and sentence

 A day after he murdered Albert Hale, on March 7, 1997, James Coddington was arrested for the murder of Albert Hale, and charged for the crime.

 Six years after his arrest, on April 24, 2003, Coddington stood trial for the murder of Albert Hale.
 Prior to his 2003 trial for murder, Coddington was first tried and convicted of six separate robbery cases, and sentenced to six consecutive life sentences on November 26, 1997.

 On April 29, 2003, Coddington was found guilty of murder in the first degree by an Oklahoma County jury.

 On May 2, 2003, the same jury recommended the death penalty for Coddington, who was formally sentenced to death in a subsequent formal court session.